Seán MacMahon: Irish Republican Army

-14 March 1921

-Dublin had awoken on the morning to 14 March 1921, to the news that six IRA Volunteers, captured in an ambush at Drumcondra two months before, had been hanged.
+Dublin awoke on the morning to 14 March 1921 to the news that six IRA mens, captured in an ambush at Drumcondra two months before, had been hanged.

 The Labour movement called a half-day general strike in the city in protest at the hangings.
 The Republican government declared a day of national mourning.
 All public transport came to a halt.

 By the evening, the streets cleared rapidly as the British-imposed curfew came into effect at 9pm each night.
 It was about 8 o’clock.
 The curfew was approaching.
 A company of Auxiliaries, based in Dublin Castle was sent to the area to investigate an explosion.
 It consisted of one Rolls-Royce armoured car and two tenders (trucks) holding about 16 men.
 Apparently the Auxiliaries had some inside information as they made straight for the local IRA headquarters at 144 Pearse Street.
 One later testified in court that – "I had been notified there were a certain number of gunmen there".
 Leo, with others, was protecting his brother in law and other senior staff attending a meeting.
 As soon as the Auxiliaries approached the building, fire was opened on them from three sides.
 Firing lasted for just five minutes but in that time seven people were killed or fatally wounded and at least six more wounded.
 Leo Fitzgerald was killed outright.

 Treaty and Civil War

 The Treaty was signed on 6 December 1921.

 On the formation of the Regular Army in February 1922 he continued as Q.M.G.

-When Michael Collins was shot in Beal Na mBláth and buried in Dublin he carried, with others, the coffin from St Vincents Hospital Dublin to the waiting gun carriage.
-Michael Collins brother gave him the handkerchief that was on Collins person when he was shot.
+When Michael Collins was shot in Béal na Blá and buried in Dublin, MacMahon help carry the coffin from St Vincents Hospital Dublin to the waiting gun carriage.
+Michael Collins brother gave him the handkerchief that was on Collins' person when he was shot.